tubaarif-dev/deloitte-data-analytics-job-simulation/README.md

 This repository documents my completed work for the **Deloitte Australia Data Analytics Job Simulation** on **Forage**.

-The simulation provided hands-on experience with realistic business scenarios inspired by the type of work performed by Deloitte's Data Analytics and Forensic Technology teams.
+The simulation provided hands-on experience with realistic business scenarios inspired by the type of work performed by Deloitte Australia's Data Analytics and Forensic Technology teams.

-Across two practical tasks, I analyzed operational and workforce data using industry-standard tools to answer business questions, build data visualizations, and classify employee equality scores based on defined business rules.
+Across two practical tasks, I analyzed operational and workforce data using industry-standard tools to answer business questions, build interactive visualizations, and classify employee equality scores based on defined business rules.

-The project strengthened my understanding of data analysis, business problem solving, dashboard development, and spreadsheet-based decision support.
+Through this project, I strengthened my skills in data analysis, business problem solving, dashboard development, spreadsheet automation, and communicating insights through data.

 ---